ibm-cloud-docs/mas-ms/security.md

 Details regarding specific Industry and Regulatory compliance can be found in the IBM Enterprise & Technology Security Community (this is accessible to IBMers only).

-All IBM Maximo Application Suite Managed Services servers are hardened using Center for Internet Security (CIS) Benchmarks.
+All IBM Maximo Application Suite Dedicated servers are hardened using Center for Internet Security (CIS) Benchmarks.
 For further details, please visit:  https://www.cisecurity.org/cis-benchmarks/

 An IBM SaaS-wide central health checking service is used to automatically maintain baseline (hardened) configurations of systems against standard IBM policy.